Renewed-Scripts/Renewed-Dutyblips/README.md

 A Dutyblip script that updates blips based on the players job and statebag.

 ### Features
-- Optimized, (1.5-2x faster than similar dutyscripts like qb-policejob)
+- Optimized, (2x-3x faster than similar dutyscripts like qb-policejob)
+- up to 80% less network usage than other duty scripts
 - Tracking with GPS tracker item
+- Framework duty blips (can be used without ox_inventory dependency)
 - Configurable blips
 - Blips per vehicle class
 - Blips per job